 |Nigerian Pancake with homemade raisin syrup&cream cheese|

-During my varsity years,there was a ''kitchen debate'' among my flat mates on whether or not, onions and peppers were required in Pancakes;the first group would only use peppers in theirs', while the other group won't have pancakes without onions; at the end it was finally concluded that these two ingredients (when added to your taste) are what really gives the Nigerian Pancake it's distinct taste.
+Nigerian Pancake is quite different from the regular pancake.
+The ingredients consist of sugar, pepper and onion, which gives the pancake a sweet, slightly spicy and savory taste, that will keep you asking for more.
+During my varsity years,there was a ‘‘kitchen debate” among my flat mates on whether or not, onions and peppers were required in Pancakes;the first group would only use peppers in theirs’, while the other group won’t have pancakes without onions; at the end it was finally concluded that these two ingredients (when added to your taste) are what really gives the Nigerian Pancake it’s distinct taste.

 I always use both and my pancakes come out irresistible; you should try it out.
 Here’s an easy recipe, you’ll surely love.
 Enjoy!